-(8)a Ez degu ijitorik ikusi.
-'We haven't seen a gypsy'.

-Ez degu Andaluziko ijitorik ikusi.
-'We haven't seen a gypsy (8)bfrom Andalusia'.
+- (8) a Ez degu ijitorik ikusi.
+"We haven't seen a gypsy". - (8)b Ez degu Andaluziko ijitorik ikusi.
+"We haven't seen a gypsy from Andalusia".

 This is a strange, or, at least, unexpected, situation.
 Can we account for it?
 Yes, we can, if we avail ourselves of the resources of Transformational Grammar.
 One way, indeed, of clarifying what is going on, is to postulate the existence of a grammatical transformation.
 I will call this transformation Partitive Assignment.
-It applies to an indefinite noun phrase, and is triggered by a negative commanding (21) this noun
+It applies to an indefinite noun phrase, and is triggered by a negative commanding

-(21) The notion of "command" is due to R. W. Langacker.
-In his paper "On Pronominalization and the Chain of Command" (published in Reibel and Schane: Modern Studies in English, p.
-160-186) he defines the concept as follows: "We will say that a node A "commands" another node B if (1) neither A nor B dominates the other; and (2) the S-node that most immediately dominates A also dominates B" (p.
+&lt;sup>21 The notion of "command" is due to R. W. Langacker.
+In his paper "On Pronominalization and the Chain of Command" (published in Reibel and Schane: Modern Studies in English, pp. 160-186) he defines the concept as follows: "We will say that a node A 'commands' another node B if (1) neither A nor B dominates the other; and (2) the S-node that most immediately dominates A also dominates B" (p.
 167).

-The condition that the negative commands the noun phrase to which the partitive is assigned will explain e.g. why in the following sentence oilloa 'a chicken' cannot be changed to oillorik in spite of the preceding negative ez: Ikusi ez nauen ijitoak oilloa arrapatu du.
-'The gypsy who hasn't seen me has caught a chicken'.
+The condition that the negative commands the noun phrase to which the partitive is assigned will explain e.g. why in the following sentence oilloa "a chicken" cannot be changed to oillorik in spite of the preceding negative ez this noun phrase.
+What it does is Chomsky-adjoin the postposition -rik to the right of the noun phrase.
+(See Fig. 1.)

+Ikusi ez nauen ijitoak oilloa arrapatu du.
+'They gypsy who hasn't seen me has caught a chicken'.
 In this example, the negative ez does not command the noun phrase oilloa, since the clause (i.e. S-node) that most immediately dominates ez is the relative clause (ijitoak) ikusi ez nau "(the gypsy) has not seen me", which does not contain (i.e. does not dominate) the noun phrase oilloa.